Imagine a seven or eight storey building.

 Western culture perceives stress as evil.
 It is labelled as the root of much woe.
 Stress can stop you from sleeping, compromise your immunity, result in weight fluctuations; it can even kill you.
 In actual fact, it isn’t always bad for you.
 On the contrary, it’s how we anxiously react and (fail to) manage it that is the problem.
 Indeed, stress can be positive; just look at a big wave surfer.
 Rather than letting anxiety (a dysfunctional response to stress) take over them, they embrace it.
 This positive response enables them to then control it and wield it to their benefit.
 In seeing this, Andy realised there was a very powerful message to share.

-Controlling stress and reducing anxiety
+How to reduce stress and anxiety

 Take breathing, for instance.
 A typical fight-or-flight scenario (a big wave, a work deadline, a relationship trauma) would normally see the body go into a sympathetic response, where the nervous system braces itself for one dramatic outcome or the other.
 Breathing is fast and shallow, the heart rate goes through the roof, sweat glands move into overdrive, muscles tense and brace themselves.
 We’ve all been there.
 Eliciting a parasympathetic response, however, naturally restores calm and composure.
+It helps to reduce stress.
 By regulating our breathing - taking deliberate long, steady, deep breaths and letting the oxygen settle in our lungs - we subconsciously send signals to the rest of our body, telling our entire being that it’s all ok.
 We’ve got this.
 In doing so, we remove our body from an inflammatory state - the heart rate lowers, cortisol (the fight-or-flight hormone) is flushed from the system.

 The big wave, the work deadline, the relationship trauma; they’re all still present, they haven’t gone away.
 But our emotional reaction has.
 It’s in this space between stress and response that the learning lies.
 Like a modern day stoic, Andy is training clients to focus on what they can change rather than what they cannot.
 It’s not about ignoring the root of the stress, but managing it.
 It’s an approach that has garnered him plenty of attention...